Continuing Education Activity

 Contraindications to invasive positive pressure ventilation include:

-- Patient’s wishes are clearly against ventilatory support
+- The patient’s wishes are clearly against ventilatory support

 - Situations in which NIPPV is a reasonable alternative to provide respiratory support as there are fewer possible complications associated with its use compared to classic invasive mechanical ventilation (excessive sedation, ventilator-associated pneumonia, barotrauma, and volutrauma).